-The Wealth of Morris County often masks the financial challenges created by lack of income, emotional or physical disability as well as the high cost of living faced by many residents in Morris County.
+The wealthy appearance of Morris County often masks the financial challenges created by lack of income, emotional or physical disability as well as the high cost of living faced by many residents in Morris County.
 Chronic Homelessness has increased 78 percent between 2013 and 2019.

 The Morris County Board of Freeholders has approved the use of nine county-owned homes located on the former Greystone Park State Psychiatric Hospital campus in Parsippany to establish a residential campus for 32 single women at risk of homelessness.